 High cost ($1,500/mo starting)

-We hope this guide helped you understand some of the basics of video marketing.
-By baking video marketing into your buyer's journey, you can growth hack your campaigns and grab organic traffic.
-Just make sure that your videos are measurable, branded, entertaining, customer-centric, and tell a story.
+We hope this guide helped you understand some basics of video marketing.
+By incorporating video marketing into your buyer's journey, you can growth-hack your campaigns and grab organic traffic.
+Just make sure that your videos are measurable, branded, entertaining, customer-centric, and that these videos tell a story.

 So, get out there, pick your host and platform, and put out some killer videos.
 What are you waiting for?